wrcomb/wrcomb/terraform_homework_1.md

 - Copy `index.php` inside root for PHP

 ---
-# Task 1: Acceptance criteria
+# Task 1: Acceptance criterias

 - URL in output
 - phpinfo() into the URL